Sefford/kor/README.md

 does not notify of anything to reduce the noise during the execution.
 * **StandardNetworkInteractor:** Retrieves the information from network, postprocesses it, saves it into the persistence and notifies it.
-* **FastNetworkInteractor:** Retrieves the information from the network, postprocesses it, saves into a fast cache (typically memory), notifies to the result and then resumes the saving to the persistence.
+* **FastNetworkInteractor:** Retrieves the information from the network, postprocesses it, saves into a fast lru (typically memory), notifies to the result and then resumes the saving to the persistence.
 * **UpdateableInteractor:** Performs a loop over the `StandardNetworkInteractor` until the condition is fullfilled.
 On each of the loops notifies the result to the system.